Sri Lanka's Marxist party to make official visit to India | Politics

 - Sri Lanka

-A delegation of Janatha Vimukthi Peramuna (JVP), a Marxist–Leninist communist party in Sri Lanka, will on Monday start on an official visit to India.
+A delegation of the Janatha Vimukthi Peramuna (JVP), a Marxist–Leninist communist party which led an anti-India campaign in 1987-90 against the Indo-Lanka Accord, will on Monday start on an official visit to India.

 "The delegation of JVP, the largest party under the broad entity National People's Power (NPP), is to leave Colombo tomorrow (Monday) for India on an official invitation of the Indian government,'' a statement from the party said.